guerschonus/nutritionix/proposal.md

 of data you would like it to contain.
 You are welcome to create your own API and populate it with data.
 If you are using a Python/Flask stack are required to create your own API.

-I used to plan nutrition data using the nutritionix API : https://trackapi.nutritionix.com/docs/#/
+I plan to use nutrition data using the nutritionix API : https://trackapi.nutritionix.com/docs/#/